Below are some FAQs we think may help you

 +61 2 9284 9666

-What legislative and regulatory requirements may affect my participation?
+What legislative and regulatory requirements does Sterling comply with?

 As a Registered Training Organisation, Sterling complies with relevant Commonwealth and state legislation and regulatory requirements.

 - Standards for Registered Training Organisations (RTOs) 2015